-Truthfully, the only challenge is making sure the homemade pita bread puffs up to form a pita pocket.
-Luckily, even if it doesn’t puff up, it will taste just as amazing.
+The only challenge to making this Middle Eastern bread recipe is waiting to eat it!
+And if it doesnโt puff up (which is very unlikely) it will taste just as amazing.
 Just fold it in half like you would with flatbread!

-However, lucky for you, I’m a perfectionist.
-Using my failures to your advantage, I’m here to make sure you achieve the perfect puff every time!
-Follow these few simple, yet necessary steps, and you will be baking pitas like a Middle Eastern grandma in no time!
+But don't worry, Iโm here to make sure you achieve the perfect puff every time with this tried and true Middle Eastern bread recipe!
+Follow these few simple steps and you will be baking pitas like a Middle Eastern grandma in no time!

-Serve freshly baked pita bread with hummus, roasted eggplant dip, arook, or with your falafel bowl.
+Serve freshly baked pita bread with Lebanse hummus, roasted eggplant dip, arook, or as part of a falafel bowl.
 Or use them to make baked pita chips!

 Jump to:

-- Pita pockets can be stored in the fridge for up to a week and refreshed in a skillet or over a flame.
+- Pita bread can be stored in the fridge for up to a week and refreshed in a skillet or over a flame.

-- The pita bread pocket can be stuffed with cheese, beef, lamb, chicken shawarma, falafel, or use it to make a gyro pita!
+- Middle Eastern bread can be stuffed with cheese, beef shawarma, lamb, or chicken shawarma.
+Or use it to make a falafel wrap or a gyro pita!

-- Oil: Instead of olive oil, feel free to use avocado oil or vegetable oil.
+- Oil: I used olive oil, but you can substitute avocado oil or vegetable oil.

 - Honey: If you don't have honey, substitute with 1 teaspoon of sugar.